 This is the primary metric an agile development team should be judged by: Is the software working correctly?
 Because if it’s not, it doesn’t matter how many words have been typed, bugs have been fixed, hours have been worked, etc. A good team needs to produce quality software -- all other measures are pretty much irrelevant if you can’t get it working correctly.

 Developers shouldn’t wait to clean up redundant or confusing code.
 Code should get better with each iteration.
-The agile team should use scrum tools and take time to review their solution.
+Along agile methodology, the software development team should use scrum tools and take time to review their solution.
 Doing this during the project saves you way more time than cleaning up code “later” -- which can also mean never.

 Keep things simple and minimize the time between comprehension and completion.
 Avoid doing things that don’t matter -- such as the “busy work” that is so prevalent in corporate culture.
 Keep track of your team, count the hours worked in a fun way by using project management tools like Dashable, Trello, and InVision.

-Inspect and adapt -- this is a crucial principle in agile project management.
-You’ve done things a certain way for a long time, but that does not mean this is still the best way of doing things.
+This is a crucial principle in agile project management.
+At regular intervals, the team should reflect on how to become more effective, tune and adjust it's behavior accordingly.
 If there is a better way of moving a project forward, the team should implement adjustments.

 Begin With the Basics